-[DRAFT Alternative Preamble] We know that when families are engaged with their children's schools, children are more likely to have academic success, graduate from high school, develop self confidence, and demonstrate strong social behaviors.
+We know that when families are engaged with their children's schools, children are more likely to have academic success, graduate from high school, develop self confidence, and demonstrate strong social behaviors.
 When we put children at the center of our decisions and actions, we can deliver better experiences for all students and families.
 We also know that our school district can be complex and that families and students will have questions and sometimes concerns about our curriculum, classrooms, programs, and other experiences.
 We welcome those conversations and expect that all adults, including PPS educators and other staff, will model our core values--including respect, relationships, honesty and integrity, collaboration, and a strong commitment to racial equity and social justice--when we have those conversations.

 When a student or family has a concern, we encourage a direct conversation with the educator or department directly involved in the issue.
 There are many other District staff who may be able to help, too, including administrators who oversee specific schools or departments.
-The District also has a [Family Resource Coordinator 1][2][3]], who can help families access information, connect with District staff, and help resolve concerns 4].
+The District also has a community liaison (hyperlink)[Family Resource Coordinator], who can help families access information, connect with District staff, and help resolve concerns.

-We also make available to students, families, and all who reside within the PPS community a Formal Complaint process.
-This policy and the accompanying administrative directive [5] describe that process in greater detail.
+We also make available to PPS students, families, and all who reside within the PPS District a Formal Complaint process.
+This policy and the accompanying administrative directive describe that process in greater detail.
 All parties to a Formal Complaint shall be treated and treat others with respect and dignity, and the District will provide support to those making complaints so that the process is accessible, transparent, and reflects our strong commitment to racial equity and social justice.
+The District will work to resolve complaints quickly and in compliance with state law.

-[CURRENT Preamble] Portland Public Schools recognizes students, parents/guardians, and all who reside within- the broader PPS community as essential partners in the educational process.
-These important partners must have the opportunity to make their concerns known to the educational process in which complaints can be addressed in a timely manner.
+[CURRENT Preamble] Portland Public Schools recognizes students, parents/guardians, and all who reside within the broader PPS community as essential partners. in the educational process.
+These important partners must have the opportunity to make their concerns known to the dDistrict.
+Maintaining strong relationships includes having a fair, accessible process in which complaints can be addressed in a timely manner.
 Portland Public Schools welcomes expressions of concern as opportunities to learn, clarify our intentions, and engage in continuous improvement to benefit all students.

-Whenever possible, the District encourages members of the community to attempt to resolve concerns should be resolved informally through direct communication with the school or department directly involved in the issue.
-If this approach does not resolve the concerns, the District provides a formal complaint process.
-The Board intends that cThe District will Complaints should be resolved complaints as expeditiously quickly as possible and in compliance with state law.
+Whenever possible, the District encourages members of the community to attempt to resolve concerns should be resolved informally through communication with the school or department directly involved in the issue.
+If this approach does not resolve the concerns, the District-provides a formal complaint process.(hyperlink) The Board intends that eThe District will-Complaints should be resolved complaints as expeditiously quickly as possible and in compliance with state law.

 The District serves a diverse community of students and parents/guardians.
-The Racial Educational Equity Policy 2.10.010-P provides: "The District shall welcome and empower students and families, including underrepresented families of color (including those whose first language may not be English) as essential partners in their student's education, school planning and District decision-making.
+The Racial-Educational Equity Policy 2.10.010-P provides: "The District shall welcome and empower students and families, including underrepresented families of color (including those whose first language may not be English) as essential partners in their student's education, school planning and District decision making.
 The District shall create welcoming environments that reflect and support the racial and ethnic diversity of the student population and community."
 The District's goal is to have a complaint process that is must be implemented in a manner that is accessible to, and welcoming of, all of our students, parents/guardians, and PPS community members.
-All parties to the complaint process will be treated, and will treat others, with dignity and respect.
+All-parties to the complaint process will be treated, and will treat others, with dignity and respect.